cmu-delphi/delphi-epidata/docs/api/v5-signals/nssp.md

 ### Smoothing

-The `smoothed_` signals are a trailing 3-week mean, computed and published by the CDC and passed through unchanged.
-Each smoothed value therefore averages 3 weekly points, not 21 daily points.
+The `smoothed_` signals are a trailing 3-week mean computed by the CDC and passed through unchanged.

-### Uncertainty

-This source publishes no standard errors, sample sizes, or confidence intervals.

 ---